igor47/blog/_posts/2010-09-07-how-to-use-rvm-the-right-way.md

 *** LOCAL GEMS ***
 {% endhighlight %}

-This is rather self-explanatory.
-First we create our gemset, then we change to use that gemset.
-And then we check to see we are within the new (empty) gemset.
-Let's try to install a few gems, note again, we do not use `sudo` to install gems, as everything is kept in `~/.rvm`:
+Let's try to install a few gems in our new gemset, note again, we do not *need* to use `sudo` to install gems, as everything is kept in `~/.rvm`:

 {% highlight bash %}
 $ gem install rails